hydrangea72/TrackGen/README.md

 ## [TrackGen](https://trackgen.codingcactus.repl.co/) - The simplest tropical cyclone track map generator

 This is a fork of [TrackGen](https://trackgen.codingcactus.repl.co/) by [CodingCactus](https://github.com/Coding-Cactus).
 I have made some changes to the code - mostly to ensure it works offline, correctly.
+The world background is also stored in the repository, instead of an external server.

 ### Usage
 - Each line is a point to be plotted on the map